 - Designate leaders to plan and organize your service project. - Communicate with the congregation about the day of service.
-Additional resources to help promote your day are available at ELCA.org/DayOfService. - Reach out to other ELCA congregations in your area.
-Can you partner with them? - How can your congregation become more visible in your community?
-What needs in your community and neighborhood can your congregation address?
-Who would be most helped by your service? - What kinds of service projects will be invitational to people in your community?
+Additional resources to help promote your day are available at ELCA.org/DayOfService. - Reach out to other ELCA congregations in your area with whom you might partner.